Vlasenko2006/NeuroNMusE/README.md

 ---

-### Key Features

-- The encoder and decoder consist of convolutional and max-pooling layers.
-- The transformer leverages multi-head attention layers to capture temporal patterns in the audio signal.
-- The network is designed for compactness and efficiency, making it suitable for limited computational resources.

----

 ### Data Preprocessing

 Before training, the audio data undergoes preprocessing.
 The original `.mp3` audio file is converted into a **waveform format**, which represents the amplitude of the sound wave over time.
 This conversion enables the model to work with numerical data suitable for neural network training.